openmrs/openmrs-book-developer-manual/CONTRIBUTING.md

 ## Making bigger edits

 We use [GitBook](https://gitbook.com) for this book.
-You can learn more about the GitBook format within the [GitBook Toolchain Documentation](https://toolchain.gitbook.com).
+You can learn more about the GitBook format within the [GitBook Documentation](https://docs.gitbook.com/).

 1. If you don't have one, get a [GitHub account](https://github.com/join).
 2. Fork this book repository into your GitHub account.
 3. If you don't have git installed, get and install it from [here](https://git-scm.com) (macOS and Linux operating systems often already have git installed)
 4. Clone the repository to your local machine.
-5. Use the [GitBook Editor](https://www.gitbook.com/editor) to open the book and make changes.
+5. Use the [GitBook Editor](https://docs.gitbook.com/) to open the book and make changes.
 6. Publish changes to your fork and then submit a pull request from your repository on the GitHub website.

 ## Questions?